pratiksontakke/W4D5/Q1/_docs/assign_prompt.md

-# Your Personal "Prompt Engineering SOP for Applied AI"

-This is a fantastic and highly professional way to think.
-You're asking to build a meta-skill: the ability to use a Prompt Engineer's mindset to systematically solve any given assignment.
-You want a personal "Prompt SOP" (Standard Operating Procedure).

-This is exactly how you take back control and ensure every project is built on a solid, repeatable foundation.

-Here is your Standardized Prompt Chain for Production-Ready AI Assignments.
-When you get a new assignment, you will start with Prompt 1 and proceed sequentially.
+# The Universal AI Project SOP (Standard Operating Procedure)

+This document contains a standardized chain of prompts designed to transform **any AI assignment** into a production-ready, well-documented, and maintainable project.

-## The Goal
+## The Philosophy
-To transform any assignment into a production-ready, well-documented solution using a structured, prompt-driven workflow.
+We move from the abstract "what" to the concrete "how" in a structured, repeatable sequence.
+Each step's output is a required input for the next, ensuring a robust and logical workflow.
+This is how you build professional-grade AI systems, not just one-off scripts.

+---

-## Prompt 1: Project Deconstruction & Mind Mapping
+### **Prompt 1: Project Deconstruction (The "What")**

-**Objective:** To force a deep, initial analysis of the assignment before thinking about code, establishing a clear "what" and "why".
+**Objective:** To perform a deep analysis of the assignment, establishing a shared understanding of the project's core purpose, problem domain, and key conceptual pieces before any code is considered.

 **When to Use:** Immediately after receiving a new assignment.

 **Your Input (The prompt you will use):**

 ```
 Role: You are a Principal AI Engineer.
-Your task is to deconstruct a new project assignment for a junior engineer to ensure they understand it deeply before starting.
+Your task is to deconstruct a new project assignment to ensure it is fully understood before development begins.

 Assignment Details:
-I have a new assignment.
-Please analyze it and provide a structured "Deconstruction Report".

 --- START OF ASSIGNMENT ---
 [PASTE YOUR ENTIRE ASSIGNMENT TEXT HERE]
 --- END OF ASSIGNMENT ---

-Based on the assignment text, generate the following Deconstruction Report:
+Based on the assignment text, generate the following Deconstruction Report in clean Markdown:

 1.  **Core Task:** In one simple sentence, what is the fundamental goal?
-2. **Problem Type:** What is the formal name for this kind of problem (e.g., Text Classification, Object Detection, Time-Series Forecasting)?
+2.  **Problem Type:** What is the formal name for this kind of problem? (e.g., Semantic Search, Text Classification, Time-Series Forecasting, Recommender System, Object Detection).
-3. **Key Components (Mind Map):** Identify the essential conceptual parts needed to solve this.
-List them out (e.g., Input Data, Transformation Method, Learning Algorithm, etc.).
+3.  **Key Components (Mind Map):** Identify all the essential conceptual parts needed to solve this.
+List them abstractly. (e.g., Input Data Source, Text Representation Method, Core Algorithm, Evaluation Metric, User Interface).
 4.  **The "Motto" (Real-World Value):** Explain why this task is valuable.
-Provide 3 concrete, real-world examples where this exact technology would be used in a production environment.
+Provide 3 concrete, real-world examples where this exact technology would be used.
 Create a single, motivating "motto" for the project.

-The output should be in clean, well-formatted Markdown.
 ```

-**Expected AI Output:** A detailed report with the four sections filled out, giving you a clear, high-level understanding of the project.

-**Your Action:**
+**Your Action:** Save the output as `_docs/1_DECONSTRUCTION.md`.
-1. Create a folder named `_docs/` in your new project repository
-2. Create a file named `_docs/1_DECONSTRUCTION.md`
-3. Paste the AI's output into this file

-**Pro Tip:** This first step is the most important.
-It prevents you from rushing into code and forces you to build a strong mental model of the project's purpose.
+---

-## Prompt 2: Architectural Strategy & Blueprint Mapping
+### **Prompt 2: Architectural Strategy (The "Where")**

-**Objective:** To translate the "what" from Prompt 1 into a concrete "how" by mapping it onto a standardized, production-ready architecture.
+**Objective:** To map the abstract components from the Deconstruction Report onto a standardized, production-ready file structure.
+This defines *where* each piece of logic will live.

-**When to Use:** After you have the Deconstruction Report from Prompt 1.
+**When to Use:** Immediately after completing Prompt 1.

 **Your Input (The prompt you will use):**